-According to The 2021 Cost of Phishing Study from Ponemon Institute, the average 10,000-person organization spends thousands of hours remediating threats like business email compromise (BEC), malware infections, ransomware and credential theft, typically the primary drivers of email-based attacks.
-Credential phishing alone, one of the most popular types of threats for attackers, costs organizations about $700,000 annually responding to compromises.
+According to The 2021 Cost of Phishing Study from Ponemon Institute, the average 10,000-person organisation spends thousands of hours remediating threats like business email compromise (BEC), malware infections, ransomware and credential theft, typically the primary drivers of email-based attacks.
+Credential phishing alone, one of the most popular types of threats for attackers, costs organisations about $700,000 annually responding to compromises.

 Figure 1.
-Research on the cost of phishing from Ponemon Institute shows the significant hours IT and information security teams spend remediating email-based threats (for a 10,000-person organization, in this example)
+Research on the cost of phishing from Ponemon Institute shows the significant hours IT and information security teams spend remediating email-based threats (for a 10,000-person organisation, in this example)

-To help solve this problem, Proofpoint suggests taking the following steps so you can manage your abuse mailbox successfully while also saving time and drastically reducing risk for your organization.
+To help solve this problem, Proofpoint suggests taking the following steps so you can manage your abuse mailbox successfully while also saving time and drastically reducing risk for your organisation.

 Start with what’s already in your inbox—the good, bad and ugly

 If you’re already overburdened with an influx of spam, phishing and other messages flooding your abuse mailbox, it’s important to go to the very core of the problem: messages getting delivered to your users in the first place.
 An advanced email security solution is necessary to reduce the risk of malicious messages in your inbox.